kosl/ihipp-examples/docs/week5.md

 - a GPU has many more arithmetic logic units or ALUs (green rectangles) than a CPU;
 - a GPU can control simple, highly parallel workloads well (there's a yellow rectangle for every row of green rectangles), contrary to a CPU which can control more complex workloads;
-- a core (green rectangle) in a CPU is different than a "core" or ALU (green rectangle) in a GPU: the former is comprised by ALUs and FPUs which are more specialized than ALUs in a GPU;
+- a core (green rectangle) in a CPU is different than a "core" or ALU (green rectangle) in a GPU: the former is comprised of ALUs and FPUs which are more specialized than ALUs in a GPU;
 - a CPU has more cache memory than a GPU.

 ![](images/CPU_vs_GPU_architecture.png?raw=true)